Nitrokey/nitrokey-documentation/source/components/software/nk-app2/index.rst

 Nitrokey App 2
 ==============

 The Nitrokey App 2 is a graphical application designed to manage Nitrokey 3 and Nitrokey Passkey devices.
-It provides a user-friendly interface for passkey management, passwords, firmware updates, and the FIDO2 and Passwords PINs.
+It provides a user-friendly interface for the management of passkeys, passwords, firmware updates, and the FIDO2 and Passwords PINs.

-The application interface is available in English.
+Available language: English.

 .. note::